 What is the Academic Index?

-The Academic Index is a system used within Ivy League athletics to ensure that recruited athletes meet the academic expectations of Ivy League institutions.
+It is a system used to ensure recruited athletes meet academic standards.

 .png?width=175&height=73&name=ORIGINAL%20LOGO%20Blue%20and%20Green%20(1).png)